Alternative Medicine Degree: What You’ll Study

 The Homeopathic Academy of Naturopathic Physicians (HANP) certifies NDs.

-If you refer to yourself as a homeopathic doctor, you’ll need to have a medical license, otherwise you can work as a homeopathic counselor.
+If you refer to yourself as a homeopathic doctor, you’ll need to have a medical license,

 Several certification organizations give their seal of approval to hypnotherapists including the American Association of Professional Hypnotherapists (AAPH), the Society for Clinical and Experimental Hypnosis (SCEH) and the American Society of Clinical Hypnosis (ACSH).